Dubosej1/blackjack-trivia/docs/options-menu.md

 ### Disable Insurance Side Bet

-By DEFAULT, the Insurance Side Bet will be offered when the conditions are met (DEALER has an ACE for their initial Face Up card).
+By DEFAULT, the Insurance Side Bet will be offered when the conditions are met (DEALER has an ACE for [UPCARD]).

 This setting will `Disable` the Insurance Bet.